Protect your pets, family, and home from the growing tick pressure in Southern Ontario.

 CONSIDERING AN EFFECTIVE START TIME:

-Since this is a multi-year campaign, it really doesn't matter when you start.
-The sooner you get the nests treated, the sooner the strategy can start working.
+Since this is a multi-year campaign, it doesn't matter when you start deployment.
+The sooner you start getting the nests treated, the sooner the strategy can start working.
+Mouse nesting cycles give you leeway by sporting two peaks in the spring and the fall.
+We use treated material shown to be of the highest preference to mice.
+It is collected by them throughout the year.

-Spring deployment is important as mice prepare nests for raising young - the refreshed material targets the next generation of ticks right when they reach the dangerous nymph stage.
+The spring nesting cycle is important to treat, as mice prepare nests for raising young - the refreshed material targets the next generation of ticks right when they reach the dangerous nymph stage.

 ________________________________________